 How investment loans work

-Keep in mind all the additional costs associated with buying a property when planning for your investment, such as stamp duty, strata fees and land tax.
+You do need to keep in mind all the additional costs associated with buying a property when planning for your investment, such as stamp duty, strata fees and land tax.

 Know the risks before you start